benjaminmayo/merchantkit/README.md

 ## Getting Started

 1. Compile the `MerchantKit` framework and embed it in your application.
 The easiest way to get up and running right now is to use Cocoapods; add `MerchantKit` to your app's Podfile and build.
-You can also just download the source code from Github and install it manually, although you'll have to upgrade to the latest releases manually.
+You can also just download the source code from Github and embed the Xcode project into your app, although you'll have to upgrade to the latest releases manually.

 2. In your app delegate, import `MerchantKit` create a `Merchant` instance in `application(_:, didFinishLaunchingWithOptions:)`.
 Supply a storage object (recommended: `KeychainPurchaseStorage`) and a delegate.
 ```swift